-These stories will demystify technical concepts and data terms using (almost) real-life situations.
+These stories demystify technical concepts and data terms using real-life situations – though de-identified because, well, privacy.
 We’ll add one every so often, so please check back or sign up for our newsletter so we can let you know we’ve published a new story.

 The Tragic Coole County School Bus Crash of 2013?